biblestudy: John (Part 22)

 The world is insensitive to God, and God is not a reality, because they do not obey.
 You get into a cycle: as you obey God (and remember, God initiates the action by calling us), He brings us into a closer relationship with Him, and makes us more and more sensitive.
 He gives us understanding, and reveals Himself to us further and further.

 You might want to read Isaiah 59:1-2, where Isaiah wrote that it is sin that separates us from God.
-It is another verse so show that fellowship with God, and the revelation of God, are dependent upon love, and love is dependent upon obedience.
+It is another verse to show that fellowship with God, and the revelation of God, are dependent upon love, and love is dependent upon obedience.

 The key for you and me is learning to yield to God, because that is the one thing in our lives that we have not done.
-We just kind of went the way society bent us, and twisted us, and pushed us, and made us conform.
+We just kind of went the way society bent us, twisted us, pushed us, and made us conform.
 God’s calling has revealed the true God to us for the purpose of getting our lives in conformity with His life.
 As we obey Him, the opposite thing begins to take place.
 As we disobey, we drift further and further away.

 When Adam and Eve disobeyed, He put them out of His presence.
 It is just a little illustration that shows what happens when we disobey: we are put out of the presence of God.
 As we obey, yield to Him, we are brought closer, until eventually we are like the Father and like the Son.
 And then what will we be?
 We will be one with Him.
-We will be so close, that eventually maybe it can be said that “You look at him, and you see the Father.”
+We will be so close that eventually maybe it can be said that “You look at him, and you see the Father.”
 We will be “the spitting image,” just the way Christ was.

 John 14:25-31 “These things I have spoken to you while being present with you.
 But the Helper, the Holy Spirit, whom the Father will send in My name, He will teach you all things, and bring to your remembrance all things that I said to you.
 Peace I leave with you, My peace I give to you; not as the world gives do I give to you.
 Let not your heart be troubled, neither let it be afraid.
 You have heard Me say to you, ‘I am going away and coming back to you.’
 If you loved Me, you would rejoice because I said, ‘I am going to the Father,’ for My Father is greater than I. And now I have told you before it comes, that when it does come to pass, you may believe.
 I will no longer talk much with you, for the ruler of this world is coming, and he has nothing in Me.
 But that the world may know that I love the Father, and as the Father gave Me commandment, so I do.
 Arise, let us go from here.”

 But it does not make the decision for us.
 It does not clear the way, it does not remove the obstacles from our path.
 It does not overcome them for us.
-In fact, without the Holy Spirit, we may not even recognize a lot of problems—It even shows us what the problems are.
+In fact, without the Holy Spirit, we may not even recognize a lot of problems—it even shows us what the problems are.
 That comes with recognizing truth.
 It is not until we recognize truth that we see a lot of problems that we did not think that we had before.

 The Holy Spirit also reveals to us what human nature is like.
-In so doing, It tells us the truth about ourselves, as well.
-The key things are, It leads us into truth, and brings things to remembrance, but it does not decide for us.
+In so doing, it tells us the truth about ourselves, as well.
+The key things are: it leads us into truth, and brings things to remembrance, but it does not decide for us.

 This leads to other things.
-Because It will teach us all things, it means that the Christian is always a learner.
+Because it will teach us all things, it means that the Christian is always a learner.
 It never ends, no matter how old we are in the faith.
 There is always more to learn, because we are always growing towards the measure of the stature of the fullness of Christ, and I do not believe that any of us will ever reach it in this life.
 Maybe we will in our attitude, but for actually having the mind of Christ, we will not reach it.
 So we are always going to be led into more truth.
-It is a never ending process.
+It is a never-ending process.
 The disciple of Christ is always a learner.

 We have to be constantly seeking, deeper and deeper, into the truth of God, because we must have truth.
 We must be able to recognize it.
 We are defenseless without it, in a spiritual way.
 We have nothing to fight with.
 We are completely at Satan’s mercy without truth, and he can just whipsaw us in any direction.
 We have got to have truth!
 The truth, as it pertains to the purpose of God, to life.